benhoyt/goawk/csv.md

 ### Example: different ways to specify CSV mode

-And finally, four equivalent examples showing different ways to specify the input mode, using `-i` or the `INPUTMODE` special variable (the same technique works for `-o` and `OUTPUTMODE`):
+And finally, four equivalent examples showing different ways to specify the input mode, using `-i` or the `INPUTMODE` special variable (the same techniques work for `-o` and `OUTPUTMODE`):

 ```
 $ goawk -i csv -H '@"State"=="New York" { print @"Abbreviation" }' testdata/csv/states.csv